Privacy Policy

 Kent County Council collects, uses and is responsible for certain personal information about you.
 Kent County Council processes personal information to support the fulfilment of its own duties as a local authority, and on behalf of the following groups and boards for which it acts as the secretariat or local facilitator:

-- Kent and Medway Business Advisory Board (BAB) (a sub-group of KMEP), and
+• Kent and Medway Business Advisory Board (BAB) (a sub-group of KMEP)

 The personal information we collect and use